paramat/moonrealm/README.txt

 I = moonrealm waterice

 Hydroponic liquid source
-Hydroponic liquid will saturate the 5x5x5 node volume of dust around it, changing it to moonrealm soil.
-For growth a moonrealm sapling requires a 1 node depth of moonrealm soil and 5x5x5 nodes of moonrealm air around it.
+Hydroponic liquid will saturate the 5x5 node area of dust around it, changing it to moonrealm soil.
+For growth a moonrealm sapling requires moonrealm soil and 5x5x5 nodes of moonrealm air around it.

 LLL
 LIL